Find Teaching Schools

 Private not-for-profit Public vs. Private

 There are 1,002 undergraduates at Concordia University, Ann Arbor, of which 871 are full-time, and there are 1,165 students altogether.
-The average graduation time for an undergraduate student at Concordia University, Ann Arbor is 4.4 years.
+For undergraduates at Concordia University, Ann Arbor, the average graduation time is 4.4 years.

 #23